imkean/imkean.github.io/pages/about.md

 layout: page
 title:
 permalink: /about/
+navbar_focus: about
 ---

 # Functions Need to Be Done :-)

-- Search Blogs
+- ✘ Search Blogs
-- Tags Page
+- ✘ Tags Page
-- Archives Page
+- ✘ Archives Page
-- Wiki Page
+- ✘ Wiki Page
-- Categories Page
+- ✘ Categories Page
-- Go to Top Button
+- ✓ Go to Top Button
-- Maybe also tags cloud Page or module
+- ✘ Maybe also tags cloud Page or module
-- Navbar Focus on
+- ✘ Navbar Focus on
-- Related Post Module
+- ✘ Related Post Module
-- Social Account Module
+- ✘ Social Account Module

 ## About Me